 Karen Fleming & I were paired for a Lunch & Learn: Faculty Conversations about Teaching session last month for the Center for Educational Resources.
-Karen’s talk focused on research on unconscious bias (drawing on research published in PNASMale-Female-Stereotypes in 2012 as well as earlier work).
+Karen’s talk focused on research on unconscious bias (drawing on research published in PNAS in 2012 as well as earlier work).
 Particularly compelling is research showing that identical candidates for a (hypothetical) lab manager position fared quite differently, in the eyes of professors of all genders and backgrounds, depending on the apparent gender of the candidate.

 My presentation focused on classroom approaches that can help students of many different backgrounds (visibly and less so) find their footing–in the course, and in the academy more broadly.
 Macie Hall, editor of the Innovative Instructor blog, wrote a nice summary of our talks.